 Employees can flag potential phishing strategies or holes in network security, and a well-trained, knowledgeable workforce is a strong guarantee against insider threats.

-DDoS attacks are relatively simple to detect via packet monitoring software tools.
-Track DNS Request, DNS Response, Transmission Control Protocol Synchronize (TCP-SYN), User Datagram Protocol (UDP), and Internet Control Message Protocol (ICMP) packets.
+Disturbed denial-of-service attacks are a major security threat but are relatively simple to detect via packet monitoring tools.
+Track DNS requests and responses, Transmission Control Protocol (TCP) SYN packets, User Datagram Protocol (UDP), and Internet Control Message Protocol (ICMP) traffic.
 Sudden spikes in any packet variant should alert security teams to potential attacks.

 Understand network security threats and minimize vulnerabilities

 Every network is vulnerable to cyberattacks and insider threats.
-A single poorly configured device can bring poorly designed networks down, while the stolen credentials of a single employee can be used to extract millions of dollars worth of data.
-That's why network security is absolutely crucial.
+A single poorly configured device can bring an entire network down, while the stolen credentials of a single employee can be used to extract millions of dollars’ worth of data.
+That's why network security is crucial.

-Take action to plug network vulnerabilities and counter malware, phishing, viruses, and physical network threats.
+Take action to address network vulnerabilities and counter malware, phishing, viruses, and physical network threats.
 Investment in prevention always outweighs the cost of failure.